MaxGaliakbirov/LearningAndroid/README.md

 # Learning
-# this is a test project for language learning Kotlin!
+# This is a test project for language learning Kotlin!